scalar-labs/scalardb-samples/scalardb-sample/README.md

 This tutorial illustrates the process of creating a sample e-commerce application, where items can be ordered and paid for with a credit card using ScalarDB.
 In this tutorial, you will build the application on Cassandra.
-Although Cassandra itself does not provide ACID transaction capabilities, it is possible to achieve ACID transactions on Cassandra by interfacing with it through ScalarDB.
+Although Cassandra does not provide ACID transaction capability, you can run ACID transactions on Cassandra if you interact with it through ScalarDB.
-Please note that application-specific error handling, authentication processing, and the like are omitted in the sample application, as the focus is on demonstrating the use of ScalarDB.
+Please note that application-specific error handling, authentication processing, and similar functions are not included in the sample application, as the focus is on demonstrating the use of ScalarDB.
-For detailed information on exception handling in ScalarDB, see [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions).
+For detailed information on exception handling in ScalarDB, see [Handle SQLException](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions).

 ### Schema